jwmiller5/Compliance/compliance/regulatory/gdpr-manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 participants:"<email address>" OR author:"<display name>" OR createdby:"<display name>"
 ```

-For example, if the name of the data subject is Ina Leonte, the keyword query would look like this:
+For example, if the name of the data subject is _Ina Leonte_, the keyword query would look like this:

 ```powershell
 participants:"ina@contoso.com" OR author:"Ina Leonte" OR createdby:"Ina Leonte"